The Incredible Hercules: "The Secret Origin of Amadeus Cho" (#133, 135, 137)

-"Assault on New Olympus" (Assault on New Olympus Prologue, #138-141)
+"Assault on New Olympus" (Assault on New Olympus Prologue, #138–141)

 Athena and Cho attempt to gather the other Olympians to confront Hera, but are rejected; meanwhile, Hercules travels to retrieve Hebe, who, after being exiled from the Olympus Group by Hera for her betrayal, ended up working with May Parker in a homeless shelter.
 May set her up with Peter Parker on a date, something that enrages Hercules.
 After an extended fight, Hebe breaks it up, and she and Hercules are reconciled.
 Spider-Man and some of his fellow New Avengers join Hercules and his teammates U.S. Agent, Hank Pym and Quicksilver from the Mighty Avengers to battle Hera.
-Hera, reveals her plan meanwhile: to erase all existence and replace it with a new universe devoid of human life.
+Hera, reveals her plan meanwhile: to erase all existence and replace it with a new universe devoid of human life (save for her worshipers).
 She is able to do this by using an invention called "Continuum" which was created by the mortal Pythagoras Dupree.
 The Avengers trick their way into the Olympus building, but are quickly confronted by Hera's forces who have the upper hand in battle.
 In alliance with Hephaestus, Delphyne Gorgon uses a special weapon to turn Athena to stone, an act which undoes the Gorgon curse on her.
 The reborn Zeus convinces Hera to stop her plan only for Typhon to reveal that he is no longer under Hera's control.
 He slays both Hera and Zeus before Hercules successfully defeats him.
 Athena then reveals that he must die so that Cho can become the new "Prince of Power".
 She destroys the Continuum machine with Hercules in the other world, seemingly killing him.